asiakay/asiakay/README.md

 👋 Hi there!

+I'm [Your Name], a versatile Full Stack Developer, Tech Project Manager, and Visual UX/UI Specialist.
+My passion lies in crafting user-centered designs and enhancing digital experiences.
+With a diverse portfolio that includes projects like [Black History Facts](https://github.com/asiakay/history-fact-app), [Project 2], and [Project 3], I bring creativity and technical expertise to every endeavor.

-I'm a passionate developer and designer with a diverse skill set, and I love to create innovative solutions that bridge the gap between technology and design.
+I've been becoming a passionate developer and designer with a diverse skill set, and I love to bring to life innovative solutions that bridge the gap between utility, technology, and design.
 Here's a bit about me:

 - 🌐 **Web Enthusiast:** Proficient in HTML, CSS, and JavaScript, crafting dynamic and responsive web applications that delight users.